rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-nordmart-pipelines.md

         name: stakater-workshop-tekton-builder
         create: false

-Here we have defined a basic pipeline which clones the repository when it is triggered, builds its image and helm chart, and finally updates the version of application.
+Here we have defined a basic pipeline which clones the repository when it is triggered, builds its image and Helm chart, and finally updates the version of application.
-5. To deploy our helm chart to the cluster, we need an argocd application that points to this chart.
+5. To deploy our Helm chart to the cluster, we need an argocd application that points to this chart.
-   Navigate to <TEAM_NAME>/00-argocd-apps/00-build in the nordmart-apps-gitops-config.
+   Navigate to `<TEAM_NAME>/00-argocd-apps/00-build` in the `nordmart-apps-gitops-config`.
 You will see a file named `tekton-pipelines.yaml` with the folowing content:
 ```

    apiVersion: argoproj.io/v1alpha1